What is the real purpose

 come first."
 Your corporate vision is worthless,

-strategies powerless and shared values are corrupt without the right
+shared values are corrupt without the right

 Know